Hiladolev/Crypto-Currency/README.md

 # CryptoCurrency

-This project was created using: HTML, CSS, JAVASCRIPT, JQUERY, AJAX, BOOTSTRAP.
+This project was created using: HTML, CSS, Javascript, jQuery, Ajax, Bootstrap.

 ## :computer: About